 In Switzerland, for instance, we offer secondary carers the possibility to extend their leave up to a total of eight weeks, made possible by a 50/50 cost-sharing arrangement between employees and Swiss Re.
 In the US all new parents receive six weeks of paid parental leave and birth mothers receive an additional 10 weeks of paid time off.

 In Bratislava – one of our high growth locations – we have honoured the concept of “maternity buddies” since 2015: Every mother on maternity leave has a maternity buddy who informs her about current activities in the team, news concerning the organisation as well as open positions to encourage their return.
 To enable parents to concentrate on challenges at work – knowing that their children are in good hands and being properly cared for – we started partnering with the TwinCity Kindergarten, a day care provider located in the same premises as Swiss Re.

 Caring for the wellbeing of our employees

 A healthy mind is as important as a healthy body.
 We set high standards in terms of caring for the physical and mental wellbeing of our employees and aim to provide a workplace that helps everyone improve and maintain both their wellbeing and their ability to perform.
-Our mental health network, Pathways, has active chapters in the UK and Switzerland with the mission to raise awareness around mental health topics and to create a fully inclusive and accepting workplace where employees feel free and safe to share their stories.
+We offer free, locally available Employee Assistance Programmes, through which our employees can get confidential, impartial and professional assistance on issues of a personal or work-related nature.
+Our mental health network, Pathways, has active chapters in Switzerland and UK with the mission to raise awareness around mental health topics and to create a fully inclusive and accepting workplace where employees feel free and safe to share their stories.